Olympiapark Berlin: After the Olympics

-The final match of “German National Soccer Cup” was played at the Olympic Stadium on June 20, 1937.
+The final of the 1937 German football championship was played at the Olympic Stadium on 20 June 1937.
 FC Schalke 04 defeated 1.
 FC Nuremberg 2–0.
+After that, all German championship finals were held there until 1944, as well as six German cup finals between 1936 and 1942.

-September 28, 1937 the Reich Sportsfeld hosted ceremonies celebrating Benito Mussolini's visit to Berlin.
+On 28 September 1937, the Reichssportfeld hosted ceremonies celebrating Benito Mussolini's visit to Berlin.

-May 1, 1939, Hitler utilized the viewing stand at the Olympic Stadium for his May Day address, in which he expounded upon his theory of "Lebensraum" Exactly four months later (September 1, 1939) Hitler acted upon this theory by invading Poland, thus commencing World War II.
+1 May 1939, Hitler used the viewing stand at the Olympic Stadium for his May Day address, in which he expounded upon his theory of "Lebensraum" Exactly four months later (1 September 1939) Hitler acted upon this theory by invading Poland, thus commencing World War II.

 North of the main hockey stadium, a large grass field, which held six playing fields and had previously housed a second field hockey stadium for the Olympic preliminaries, was used by the Reich Academy as training grounds, as well as by various sporting associations for competition.

 World War II

-In the earlier years of World War II the complex, the “Hitlerjugend”, “Army Sports Festivals”, and regular ”War Championships" as a critical part of the entertainment programs for German troops.
+In the earlier years of World War II the complex, the "Hitlerjugend", "Army Sports Festivals", and regular "War Championships" as a critical part of the entertainment programs for German troops.

 The sports complex had been made well-prepared for wartime early on.
 The underground areas near the Marathon tunnel had a concrete ceiling and separating walls built to transform them into bunkers.
 At the beginning of the war, Blaupunkt produced anti-aircraft weapon primers there.
-When allied bombing of the complex intensified in late 1944, the stadium's underground facilities were prepared for use as a makeshift HQ for Nazi Germany's national radio network, “Großdeutscher Rundfunk”.The administration building to the north of the Olympischer Platz was utilized as an ammunition depot, with other buildings of the complex used to house stockpiles of food and wine.
+When allied bombing of the complex intensified in late 1944, the stadium's underground facilities were prepared for use as a makeshift HQ for Nazi Germany's national radio network, "Großdeutscher Rundfunk".

+The administration building to the north of the Olympischer Platz was used as an ammunition depot, with other buildings of the complex used to house stockpiles of food and wine.

-The Reichsportsfeld was heavily bombed by Allied forces during the Second World War.
+The Reichssportfeld was heavily bombed by Allied forces during the Second World War.
 The Olympic Stadium sustained some damage, but was nevertheless in relatively good condition.

-November 12, 1944, the Olympischer Platz was one of ten sites where Hitler's last contingents were sworn in.
+12 November 1944, the Olympischer Platz was one of ten sites where Hitler's last contingents were sworn in.

 The Bell Tower was used by the Nazis to store archives, including films.
 The Bell Tower was the only major component of the sports complex to be destroyed during the war.
 The Red Army troops set the contents of the tower, the film stored by the Nazis, on fire, turning the tower itself into a makeshift chimney.
 The tower was severely damaged and weakened by the fire.

 The administration building near the Olympischer Platz was destroyed after the stored ammunition exploded.